 Your South Africa budget will depend on the balance of your bank account, but it really is possible to do a trip here for very cheap.
 This guide outlines how much a trip to South Africa costs, the price of accommodation in South Africa and which activities will cost more.
 For backpackers, consider this your ultimate guide to travelling South Africa on a budget.

 Last year I was on a much tighter budget than this year, so I always stayed in dorms, tried to have as many cheap beach days as possible and didn’t do as many adventure activities as I would have liked.
 This year I literally worked my way through an adrenaline junkie bucket list, and surprisingly still did not break the bank.
 I’ve broken it down into a few sections so you can get an idea how much you think you would spend depending on eating habits, interests and mode of transport.
 Your trip cost will, obviously, also depend on how long your South Africa Itinerary is.
+It’s best to take the panorama route for the best sights and views,

 South Africa Budget: How much does a trip to South Africa cost?